Harsh6355-web/Amazon-Clone/README.md

 # Amazon-Clone
-This is Myfirst Website That I Cloned.
+This is Myfirst Website That I Cloned.<br>
 Author:Harsh Tandel